information

 Step 2: Determine Your Net Total Flow

-From your water/sewer/stormwater bill, find your "Sewer Volume/Usage in CCF."
-From this number, subtract amounts (if any) that are credited for water that is not discharged to the sanitary sewer.
-Enter the resulting total in the green box on Line 5, row "E" next to the red numeral "1."
+On your bill under Billing Details in green font, locate the Usage column to find your water usage for the billing period in CCF.
+Subtract from this number amounts (if any) that are credited for water that is not discharged to the sanitary sewer.
+Then, divide the water usage (in CCF) by the number of days, found under the Days of Service header.
+Enter the resulting daily flow (CCF/day) in the green box on Line 5, Column G next to the red numeral 1.
 This is your net total flow subject to extra strength charges.

 Step 3: Enter Percentage of Flow by Business Class Rate Option